Skip to content

 Errors, Retries, and Rate Limits

-Use the HTTP status code and message together to decide whether to retry, stop, or surface the error to a human.
+Use the HTTP status code together with code (when present) to decide whether to retry, stop, or surface the error to a human.

 StatusMeaningRetry?